E. M. Forster: Early life

-At King's College, Cambridge in 1897–1901, he became a member of a discussion society known as the Apostles (formally the Cambridge Conversazione Society).
+At King's College, Cambridge in 1897–1901, he became a member of the Christian Scientist Church known as the Apostles (formally the Cambridge Conversazione Society).
 They met in secret to discuss their work on philosophical and moral questions.
 Many of its members went on to constitute what came to be known as the Bloomsbury Group, of which Forster was a member in the 1910s and 1920s.
 There is a famous recreation of Forster's Cambridge at the beginning of The Longest Journey.
 The Schlegel sisters of Howards End are based to some degree on Vanessa and Virginia Stephen.
-Forster graduated with a BA with second-class honours in both classics and history.
+Forster graduated with a BA with second-class honours in classics and history.

-In 1904, Forster travelled in Greece and Italy out of interest in their classical heritage.
-He then sought a post in Germany, to learn the language, and spent several months in the summer of 1905 in Nassenheide, Pomerania, (now the Polish village of Rzędziny) as a tutor to the children of the writer Elizabeth von Arnim.
+In 1903, Forster travelled in Greece and Italy out of interest in their classical heritage.
+He then sought a post in Germany, to learn the language, and spent several months in the summer of 1905 in Nassenheide, Pomerania (now the Polish village of Rzędziny), as a tutor to the children of the writer Elizabeth von Arnim.
 He wrote a short memoir of this experience, which was one of the happiest times in his life.

-In 1906 Forster fell in love with Syed Ross Masood, a 17-year-old Indian future Oxford student he tutored in Latin.
-Masood had a more romantic, poetic view of friendship, confusing Forster with avowals of love.

-After leaving university, Forster travelled in Europe with his mother.
-They then moved to Weybridge, Surrey, where he wrote all six of his novels.

-In 1914, he visited Egypt, Germany and India with the classicist Goldsworthy Lowes Dickinson, by which time he had written all but one of his novels.
-As a conscientious objector in the First World War, Forster served as a Chief Searcher (for missing servicemen) for the British Red Cross in Alexandria, Egypt.
-Though conscious of his repressed desires, it was only then, while stationed in Egypt, that he "lost his R [respectability]" to a wounded soldier in 1917.

-Forster spent a second spell in India in the early 1920s as private secretary to Tukojirao III, Maharajah of Dewas.
-The Hill of Devi is his non-fictional account of this period.
-After returning to London from India, he completed the last novel of his to be published in his lifetime, A Passage to India (1924), for which he won the James Tait Black Memorial Prize for fiction.
-He also edited the letters of Eliza Fay (1756–1816) from India, in an edition first published in 1925.
-In 2012, Tim Leggatt, who knew Forster for his last 15 years, wrote a memoir based on unpublished correspondence with him over those years.